willtownes/vamf-paper/readme.md

 # Varying-Censoring Aware Matrix Factorization (VAMF)
 VAMF is a probabilistic dimension reduction method for single cell RNA-Seq datasets.
-For details see the biorxiv preprint.
+For details see the [biorxiv preprint](http://www.biorxiv.org/content/early/2017/07/21/166736).
+VAMF is also implemented as an [R package](https://github.com/willtownes/vamf).

 ## Repository Contents